MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 ## Exercise instructions

-### Exercise 1: Create a resource group and virtual network.
+Create a resource group and virtual network.

-#### Task 1: Use the Azure portal to create a resource group and virtual network

-In this task, you will create a resource group and virtual network

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.